 Help For Tailbone PainJun 07, 2021

-Tailbone pain can occur for many reasons.
-It is often closely tied to tension in the back part of the pelvic floor muscles.
+Tailbone pain can happen for many reasons and is often closely tied to tension in the back part of the pelvic floor muscles.
 Tension can develop from sitting with a tucked pelvis, standing with a tucked pelvis, lack of core strength, injuries and more.

 When women do kegels, it is common for them to tighten their glutes or tuck their pelvis thinking they are doing kegels.
 When you do kegels without releasing the stuck tension, they won't be as effective because the muscles are being asked to contract from an already contracted, shortened state.
 This is a big reason why some women think that kegels don't work.
 They need to work on releasing the clenching and gripping first to allow the muscles to find their optimal resting length in neutral again and then add in kegels.